-Having lived in London pretty much continuously (bar a few months off here and there) for the past two decades, at times it feels like being in a long-term relationship with the city.
+Having lived in London pretty much continuously for the past two decades, at times it feels like being in a long-term relationship with the city.
 And like all relationships, it has its ups and downs – to put it mildly.

 Just like the British weather can display characteristics of all four seasons within the same day (one has to live here to believe it), the London experience can be sweet and sour almost simultaneously.

 A distressing incident of road rage, for instance, can be ensued by the most touching kindness from a complete stranger, and a great night out can come to a close with an overcrowded, overheated and generally unpleasant bus or Tube journey home.

 This phenomenon of cajolery tends to take place during the summertime, when the temperatures are mild and the days long.